Close

 Associate and Affiliate members are also welcome to join the UK-HyRES network to receive the same benefits and opportunities; however, travel and subsistence funding must come from host institutions or Centres of Doctoral Training (CDTs), as applicable.

-UK-HyRES ECR Network Context
+UK-HyRES ECR Network Activities

 UK-HyRES